 - whether mesothelioma cells have spread to other parts of the body - metastases (M)

-Once the TNM categories have been decided, this information is grouped together to give the stage.
+Once the TNM categories have been decided, this information is grouped together to give the number stage.
+The number system divides mesothelioma in 4 stages, from 1 to 4.
 Stage 1 is the earliest stage and stage 4 is the most advanced stage.

 Mesothelioma cells are in the pleura around the lung on one side of your chest.

 Mesothelioma cells are in the outer layer of the pleura (parietal pleura) on one side of the chest.

 Mesothelioma cells are in the inner layer of the pleura (visceral pleura), but only on one side of the chest.
 They have not spread to your lung tissue or diaphragm.

 Mesothelioma has spread to both layers of the pleura on one side of the body, and at least one of the following: